31 Palestinians are killed heading to a Gaza aid site, witnesses say. Israel denies responsibility

 Summer is always a season with lots to do, and 2025 is no exception.
 Atlanta has a packed calendar ahead; here are some things to check out for yourself.

-Fulton officer fatally shoots person who charged at them with pipe, police say
+Fulton officer fatally shoots person who charged at him with flat metal, GBI says

 The GBI is investigating after authorities say a Fulton County police officer shot and killed someone who charged at the officer with a pipe at the Heritage Station Apartments